thethinur/Zig-VTable/README.md

 Here's how it works:

-## First create a the Type for you Tag:
+## First create the enum for you Tag:
 ```Zig
 const TagType = enum {
     A,